Magnusvals/ANCS/README.md

 Once it is installed you need to add the ESP32 in the boards manager
 <img width="429" height="801" alt="image" src="https://github.com/user-attachments/assets/146914d4-f387-4147-9605-ab6f7e1766e6" />

 I have tested with version 3.3.0

-There is a lot of librarys in use and since the code will take 3-10 minutes per compile be sure to have all libraries installed.
+There is a lot of libraries in use and since the code will take 3-10 minutes per compile be sure to have all libraries installed.
 All theese librarys can be installed thru library manager:
 - Preferences Ver 2.1.0 (By Volodymyr Shymanskyy)
 - FastLED Ver 3.10.1 (By Daniel Garcia)
 - ArduinoJson Ver 7.4.2 (By Benoit Blanchon)
 - TMCStepper Ver 0.7.3 (By teemuatlut)
 - ESP32Encoder Ver 0.11.8 (By Kevin Harrington)
-- Adafruit GFX Library Ver 1.12.1 (By Adafruit)
-- Adafruit_SSD1306 Ver 2.5.14 (By Adafruit)
+- Adafruit_SSD1306 Ver 2.5.14 (By Adafruit) (install all Dependencies)

-SPI.h
+SPI (Included in Arduino IDE)
 Ethernet.h
 WiFi ??
 WebServer